dfinity/sns-testing/draft_1_proposal_instructions.md

 7. Optional: Submit (another) proposal to upgrade one of your dapp canisters.
 Unlike before, the proposal will probably not pass right away, because now, the voting power is spread among many neurons.

-   This step requires your dapp repo to have an upgrade procedure that interacts with the local canister execution environment via the 8080 port.

    If using the example dapp, this step can be performed like so: